Megh39/disease-classification-using-symptoms/README.md

 The dataset contains over 240,000 samples with 300+ binary symptom features across 700+ disease categories.

 **Note:** The dataset is **not stored in this repository** due to its large size.
-Please download it manually from Mendeley and place it in your project folder as: